-“The Safe Space program at UGA is a three and a half hour training for faculty, staff, and students who are interested in learning about gender and sexual identity, homophobia, heterosexism, and how they can provide support and work toward being an ally for the LGBT community.
-Upon completion of the training, participants may be issued a Safe Space sticker for their office space as a visible indicator to visitors that they are LGBTQ affirming.”
+The Dawg Ally program at UGA is a two-hour training for faculty, staff, and students who are interested in learning about gender and sexual identity, homophobia, heterosexism, and how they can provide support and work toward being an ally for the LGBTQIA+ community.
+Upon completion of the training, participants may be issued a Dawg Ally sticker for their office space as a visible indicator to visitors that they are LGBTQIA+ affirming.

-Become Safe Space Trained
+Become Dawg Ally Trained

 Participate in the Certificate in Diversity & Inclusion (University Faculty & Staff)